-This usage of the with syntax was introduced in Ada 2012 and is known as an aspect.
+This usage of the with syntax was introduced in Ada 2012 and is known as an aspect specification.
+Aspects are used in Ada 2012 for specifying a variety of program properties, some of which can also be defined by pragmas or representation clauses.

-The aspect is checked whenever an object is default initialized, on assignments, on conversions, on parameter passing and so on.
+The Static_Predicate aspect is checked whenever an object is default initialized, on assignments, on conversions, on parameter passing and so on.
 If a check fails then Assertion_Error is raised.
 (Whether subtype predicate checking is performed is controlled by the Assertion_Policy pragma; it is enabled by specifying the pragma's argument as Check.)

-If we want the expression to be dynamic then we have to specify the Dynamic_Predicate aspect thus type T is ... ; function ls_Good(X: T) return Boolean; subtype Good_T is T with Dynamic_Predicate => Is_Good(Good_T):
+If we want the expression to be dynamic then we have to specify the Dynamic_Predicate aspect thus

+'''

+type T is ...;

+function Is_Good(X: T) return Boolean;

+subtype Good_T is T

+with Dynamic Predicate => Is Good(Good T):

+'''

 Note that a subtype with predicates cannot be used in some contexts such as index constraints.
 This is to avoid having arrays with holes and similar nasty things.
 However, static predicates are allowed in a for loop meaning to try every value.
+So we could write

+'''

-So we could write for M in Winter loop...
+for M in Winter loop...

+'''